 - If you don’t want to repeat steps, you can clear the data as well.

 Finally, you should restart your device.
 Once your smartphone or tablet has rebooted, downloads should be no longer be pending.

 Check for system updates

 Are your downloads still stubbornly pending?
 Sometimes an update or security patch might be all that’s needed.
 To check if one is currently available for your device, head to Settings.
 Scroll all the way down and tap on About > Software updates > Check now.
 If an update pops up, install it, and hope for the best.

 You can also check if the Google Play Store needs an update itself.
 Open the app, press the menu button, followed by Settings > About > Play Store version.
-If there is a newer version available, it will be automatically downloaded once you tap Play Store version.
+If a newer version is available, it will be automatically downloaded once you tap Play Store version.

 Change your Google account